videowhisper/Webcam-Streaming-WebRTC/README.md

 4. Replace `wss://your-webrtc-server:3000` and `your-token-here` with your VideoWhisper Server details (get a free account if you don't have own streaming server or account - see Requirements below)
 5. Access the application through your web server

 *Warning*: This is a demo setup for development and testing purposes with publicly accessible configuration file.
-For production, you should implement more advanced integration where streaming settings are provided only to authenticated users and further restrictions are implemented on server side.
+For production, you should implement the more advanced authentication and integration methods where streaming settings are provided only to authenticated users, authentication is per user and further restrictions are implemented on server side.

 ### Requirements

 - A web server with HTTPS (required for WebRTC in production)
 - Access to a VideoWhisper Server that handles signaling, STUN/TURN (self-hosted [VideoWhisper Server](https://github.com/videowhisper/videowhisper-webrtc) or a *free* plan from [WebRTCHost](https://webrtchost.com/hosting-plans/#Streaming-Only) )
-- Modern browser with WebRTC support (Chrome, Firefox, Safari, Edge, Brave)
+- Modern browser with WebRTC support (Chrome, Safari, Edge, Brave, Firefox)
+- Consult VideoWhisper support if you need a free consultation or clarifications: [https://consult.videowhisper.com/](https://consult.videowhisper.com/)

 ### Quick Demo Links

 When `enableGET: true` is set in the config, you can use URL parameters to quickly access broadcast/playback for specific channels:

-- Broadcasting: `/?view=Broadcast&channel=MyChannel`
+- Broadcasting: `/?view=BroadcastChat&channel=MyChannel`
-- Viewing: `/?view=Play&channel=MyChannel`
+- Viewing: `/?view=PlayChat&channel=MyChannel`

 ## Technical Implementation